To apply as a police officer of the RCMP you must:

 You will need the following certificate prior to attending the Cadet Training Program:

 You must be a Canadian citizen.
-If you were born outside of Canada, you must become a Canadian citizen before applying to the RCMP.
-For more information, visit the Citizenship and Immigration Canada web site at www.cic.gc.ca
+If you were born outside of Canada, you must have full Canadian citizenship, (not landed immigrant status) before applying to the RCMP.

-You must be able to speak, write, comprehend and read either French or English.
+You must be able to speak, write, read and understand fluently either French or English.
 You do not need to be bilingual.